vikky2vini/notes/letsencrypt.md

 ###### Set up certificates
   `# certbot --apache -d example.com -d www.example.com`
+  `# sudo letsencrypt --apache -d office.iostreamcomputing.net` (this is the most recent one that worked)

 ###### Set up certificates (alternative method)
    As of 2018-01-26, the --apache method wasn't working.